reingart/pyfpdf/docs/Development.md

 mkdocs serve
 ```

-Then open browser at <http://localhost:8000>.
-(Port and address can be changed).
+Then open a browser at <http://localhost:8000>.
+(The port and address can be changed.)

-**Note**: `mkdocs` internally chack internal links consistency.
-But somhow
+**Note**: `mkdocs` internally checks the consistency of internal links.
+But somehow
 code like this:

 ```
 [Page Name][refe/PageName,md]
 ```

-Lead to nowhere and gives no error.
+leads to nowhere and gives no error.
 To avoid this use:

 ```
 grep -r * -e ',md'